 There are two dropdown lists in the dialog.
 In the top list you select the font name you want to replace, and in the bottom list you specify the replacement font.
-Upon clicking on the Replace button, every instance in the Presentation will be changed, using the specified font for replacing.
+Upon clicking on OK, every instance in the Presentation will be changed, using the specified font for replacing.